Yidu-xSkript/Breeze-App/README.md

 This project was generated with [electron-vue](https://github.com/SimulatedGREG/electron-vue) using [vue-cli](https://github.com/vuejs/vue-cli).
 Documentation about the original structure can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/index.html).

-You can find the main website to download the app [here](https://xskript.com/downloads/breezeapp)
+You can find the main website to download Breeze App [here](https://xskript.com/downloads/breezeapp)